Skip to main content

 What the experience delivers

 The format here is a surprise menu, bookable online in five- or seven-course configurations, with optional wine pairings.
 That structure matters for your planning: you are not choosing dishes on the night, you are trusting Harald Irka and sous-chef Jan Gollinger to lead.
 Michelin's 2024 one-star recognition and consecutive La Liste scores of 93.5 points (2025) and 93 points (2026) confirm that trust is well placed.
-The kitchen's approach combines regional Styrian ingredients with international references, producing dishes that pair contrasting elements — pike-perch with scallops and bouillabaisse, Pyrenean lamb with beans and spiced crackers — without losing the thread of place.
+The kitchen's approach combines regional Styrian ingredients with international references, producing dishes that pair contrasting elements; pike-perch with scallops and bouillabaisse, Pyrenean lamb with beans and spiced crackers; without losing the thread of place.
 This is precise, considered cooking, not experimental theatre.

 Booking and logistics

 Getting a table here is hard.
-The combination of Michelin recognition, a small team, and a rural location with limited covers means demand reliably outpaces supply, particularly for weekend dinner.
+The combination of Michelin recognition, a small team, a rural location with limited covers means demand reliably outpaces supply, particularly for weekend dinner.
 Book as far in advance as possible; treat this like booking a city two-star rather than a rural one-star.
 The surprise menu can be reserved online as an individual ticket or as a combination package with wine pairings, which is a practical feature worth using early.
 Hours and direct contact details are not published in the Pearl database, so confirm current service times and availability directly through the online booking system before making travel arrangements.

 One logistical detail worth factoring in: the stables at Pfarrhof have been converted into guestrooms.
-If you are travelling from Graz or further afield, staying on-site removes the question of a late-night drive through the Sausal hills entirely, and it turns the meal into the kind of two-day wine-country experience that justifies the journey.
+If you are travelling from Graz or further afield, staying on-site removes the question of a late-night drive through the Sausal hills entirely, it turns the meal into the kind of two-day wine-country experience that justifies the journey.
 For more options in the area, see our full Sankt Andrä im Sausal hotels guide.

 Who should book

 Pfarrhof is built for the special-occasion diner who wants quality of setting to match quality of plate.
-It rewards couples marking something specific, small groups who share an interest in Austrian wine, and visitors to Styria who want one serious meal as the centrepiece of a regional trip.
+It rewards couples marking something specific, small groups who share an interest in Austrian wine, visitors to Styria who want one serious meal as the centrepiece of a regional trip.
 It is not the right call for anyone who finds the surprise-menu format frustrating, wants to order independently, or is not willing to plan the booking well in advance.
-For that profile, Landhaus Bacher in Mautern an der Donau offers a more flexible Austrian fine-dining format at a comparable tier.
+The quality floor is reliable.

 The Sausal context

-Sankt Andrä im Sausal sits within one of Styria's most interesting wine sub-regions, and arriving for dinner means passing through vineyard terrain that directly informs what ends up on the table.
+Sankt Andrä im Sausal sits within one of Styria's most interesting wine sub-regions, arriving for dinner means passing through vineyard terrain that directly informs what ends up on the table.
 If you are treating this as a wine-country visit rather than a pure dining excursion, the surrounding area rewards exploration.
 See our full Sankt Andrä im Sausal wineries guide and our full Sankt Andrä im Sausal experiences guide for what to build around the meal.
-For the full dining picture in the region, our full Sankt Andrä im Sausal restaurants guide covers the broader options, and our full Sankt Andrä im Sausal bars guide is useful if you want to extend the evening elsewhere.
+For the full dining picture in the region, our full Sankt Andrä im Sausal restaurants guide covers the broader options, our full Sankt Andrä im Sausal bars guide is useful if you want to extend the evening elsewhere.

-Comparable rural fine-dining anchors elsewhere in Austria , Obauer in Werfen, Döllerer in Golling an der Salzach, or Gourmetrestaurant Tannenhof in Sankt Anton am Arlberg , all require the same advance planning logic.
+Comparable rural fine-dining anchors elsewhere in Austria, Obauer in Werfen, Döllerer in Golling an der Salzach, or Gourmetrestaurant Tannenhof in Sankt Anton am Arlberg, all require the same advance planning logic.
 Pfarrhof sits in that tier by quality, even if it is less widely known outside Styria than those names.
 That relative obscurity is the practical upside: it is still bookable if you plan early, which is harder to say for some of the country's two-star rooms.

 FAQ